 Sublime food throughout the day flows from the kitchen.
-Breakfast (extra cost for all rooms except Gypsy) is mostly taken somewhere in the garden, either in the shade of a tree or under a parasol: jugs of orange juice, baskets of freshly-baked patisserie, home-made jams (they collect the berries from the Murrier tree outside the house and forage for figs in the woods of Mougins to make preserves), goats cheese and scrambled eggs, Herbes de Provence hams, creamy yoghurts, French coffee or English breakfast tea.
+Breakfast (extra cost) is mostly taken somewhere in the garden, either in the shade of a tree or under a parasol: jugs of orange juice, baskets of freshly-baked pastries, home-made jams (they collect the berries from the Murrier tree outside the house and forage for figs in the woods of Mougins to make preserves), goats cheese and scrambled eggs, Herbes de Provence hams, creamy yoghurts, French coffee or English breakfast tea.
 If you come in winter and breakfast inside, the candelabra on the grand piano is lit.

-If you want to stay around all day, Kilpérick can whisk up something for lunch: salads, sandwiches, a plate of cheese, local mushrooms in season, and a cool glass of wine.
+If you want to stay around all day, the chef can whisk up something for lunch: salads, sandwiches, a plate of cheese, local mushrooms in season, and a cool glass of wine.

 There are plenty of places to eat out should you desire to leave the gardens.
 In the nearby ancient hilltop village of Mougins (a 5-minute drive) you’ll find the Michelin two-star Le Moulin de Mougins.
 For good country cooking and friendly service, try Le Petit Fouet, which doubles as a shop selling jars of truffles, fois gras, coq au vin.
 Our favourite spot was the busy Bistro de Mougins where we ate the most delicious duck breast with ginger and honey.

 - Organic produce